Dynatrace/ace-box/user-skel/ansible/roles/dt-activegate/Readme.md

 synthetic_nodes_query: "nodes[?hostname=='{{ ansible_facts.fqdn }}'].entityId"
 ```

-This role downloads the latest AciveGate installer on the ace-box and deploys the synthetic-enabled ActiveGate.
+This role downloads the latest AciveGate installer on the ACE-Box and deploys the synthetic-enabled ActiveGate.

 ### Other Tasks in the Role